ironsheep/P2-FLASH-FS/THEOPSv2.md

 A file is a one-way linked list.
 From the study of the block structures above, we see that the file contains control structures and data.
 The last bock of the file aways contains the End-Pointer which is the address of the next byte to be written or the value of $FFC which points to the CRC which means there is no more room to write in this block.
 In this condition (end pointer is $FFC) a next write to this file will first allocate a new block adding more space in which to write.
 The End pointer in this new last block is set to the first byte of data space in the new block.
 The former last block is set to point to the new last block and its type is set to body/more instead of body/last.

 The file's control data also contains logical next pointers in each block except the last block.
 These next pointers contain the block ID of next block that is part of this file.
-WE use block IDs instead of block addreses so the blocks containing the ID can be replaced with another block having the same ID when the file content changes but the block pointing to this ID don't have to change.
+We use block IDs instead of block addreses so the blocks containing the ID can be replaced with another block having the same ID when the file content changes but the block pointing to this ID don't have to change.

 A file made up of these blocks can exist in one of three shapes: